Carter-Ruck

 Carter-Ruck is a British law firm founded by Peter Carter-Ruck.
 The firm specialises in libel, privacy, international law and commercial disputes.
 The leading legal directories (Legal 500 and Chambers and Partners) rank Carter-Ruck in the top tier of media, defamation and privacy lawyers in the UK.

-Carter-Ruck has been criticized for using intimidating and threatening tactics against journalists, government officials, and citizens to support the interests of their clients.
-In 2022, a U.S. Congressman from Tennessee recommended that six Carter-Ruck lawyers should be banned from entering the United States because of their ongoing work on behalf of Russian oligarchs.
+Carter-Ruck has been criticised for using intimidating and threatening tactics against journalists, government officials, and citizens to support the interests of their clients.
+In 2022, a U.S. Congressman from Tennessee recommended that six Carter-Ruck lawyers be banned from entering the United States because of their ongoing work on behalf of Russian oligarchs.

 Background

 The firm was founded by Peter Carter-Ruck in 1982 after his former partners in Oswald Hickson told him to retire.

 Notable clients and cases

 Recent or current clients include the State of Qatar, Cubby Broccoli, Tesco, Rached Ghannouchi, Sir Elton John, Simon Cowell, Yusuf Islam (formerly Cat Stevens), Liam Gallagher, Jude Law, Prince Radu of Romania, Frank Bruno and Chelsea Football Club.
 The firm represents numerous MPs (including government ministers), MEPs and other political figures including a number of national governments and heads of state.